The Brain That Wouldn't Die: Plot

 Dr. Bill Cortner saves a patient who had been pronounced dead, but the senior surgeon, Bill's father, condemns his son's unorthodox methods and theories of transplanting.

-While driving to his family's country house, Bill and his beautiful fiancée Jan Compton become involved in a car-accident that decapitates her.
+While driving to his family's country house, Bill and his beautiful fiancée Jan Compton become involved in a car accident that decapitates her.
 Bill recovers her severed head and rushes to his country house basement laboratory.
-He and his crippled assistant Kurt revive the head in a liquid-filled tray.
+He and his disabled assistant Kurt revive the head in a liquid-filled tray.
 But Jan's new existence is agony, and she begs Bill to let her die.
 He ignores her pleas, and she grows to resent him.

 Bill decides to commit murder to obtain a body for Jan.
-He hunts for a suitable specimen at a burlesque nightclub, on the streets, and at a beauty-contest.
+He hunts for a suitable specimen at a burlesque nightclub, on the streets, and at a beauty contest.
 Jan begins communicating telepathically with a hideous mutant, an experiment gone wrong, locked in a laboratory cell.
 When Kurt leaves a hatch in the cell door unlocked, the monster grabs and tears off Kurt's arm.
 Kurt dies from his injuries.

-Bill lures an old girlfriend, figure-model Doris Powell, to his house, promising to study her scarred face for plastic surgery.
+Bill lures an old girlfriend, figure model Doris Powell, to his house, promising to study her scarred face for plastic surgery.
 He drugs her and carries her to the laboratory.
 Jan protests Bill's plan to transplant her head onto Doris's body.
 He tapes Jan's mouth shut.

 When Bill goes to quiet the monster, it grabs Bill through the hatch and breaks the door from its hinges.
 Their struggles set the laboratory ablaze.
-The monster, a seven-foot giant with a horribly deformed head, bites a chunk from Bill's neck.
+The monster, a seven-foot giant with a horribly deformed head, bites a chunk from Bill's right cheek.
 Bill dies, and the monster carries the unconscious Doris to safety.
 As the lab goes up in flames, Jan says "I told you to let me die".
-The screen goes black, followed by Jan's maniacal cackle, welcoming her long awaited death.
+The screen goes black, followed by Jan's maniacal cackle, welcoming her long-awaited death.

 Cast

 Production

 The film was shot independently around Tarrytown, New York, in 1959 under the working title The Black Door.
+Producer Rex Carlton suggested calling the film I Was a Teenage Brain Surgeon in the style of the similar titles of the time.
 The title was later changed to The Head That Wouldn't Die.
 Some prints of the film use both the opening title The Brain That Wouldn't Die and the closing title The Head That Wouldn't Die.

 The monster in the closet was played, in his first cinematic role, by Eddie Carmel, a well-known Mandatory Palestine-born circus performer, who worked under the name "The Jewish Giant".
 He was the subject of a photograph by Diane Arbus, titled "The Jewish Giant at Home with His Parents in the Bronx, N.Y., 1970".

 The main theme, titled "The Web", was composed by Abe Baker and Tony Restaino and was noted for creating a sinister mood.